Reflecting Upon Irreducible Mind

 all the possible

-(only that no restricted by individual constrains when existing as pure
+properties (only that no restricted by individual constrains when existing

-and, as consequence of such filtering process, manifesting individual
+consciousness and, as consequence of such filtering process, manifesting

 I still don't quite agree with Jime on this